-- Cedar Hill Ave.: Anna St. to Piermont Ave.;
+- Cedar Hill Ave.: Anna St. to Piermont Ave.:

 - Brookside Ave.
 Cooper Dr to South Broadway;

 - Elysian Ave.;

 - Maple St.;

 - Ross Ave.; and

 - White Ave.

 Map 4.
-Difficult to Plow Streets in South Nyack Due to Street Attributes & Parking narrow lots.
-This means besides having limited curb-tocurb width, these streets often demonstrate fewer private driveways on adjacent lots.
-Half of the lots are 2- or 3family units, or very small apartment buildings, which pushes-up parking demand.
+Difficult to Plow Streets in South Nyack Due to Street Attributes & Parking lots.
+This means besides having limited curb-to-curb width, these streets often demonstrate fewer private driveways on adjacent lots.
+Half of the lots are 2- or 3-family units, or very small apartment buildings, which pushes-up parking demand.
 Moreover, when there are driveways, they are short.
 This contributes to many residents parking on these streets, with that utilization of space acting to impede movements of plows and limiting where snow can be deposited.
-While the streets on the hillside are typically even narrower, it appears plowing may Orangetown Highway Department Snow & Ice Control Fleet
+While the streets on the hillside are typically even narrower, it appears plowing may be less of an issue

 The neighborhood containing these difficult to plow streets has a more moderate (higher) density than other traditional residential neighborhoods in the Hamlet.
-The buildings fronting on these streets fill most of the small, because the lots are larger and the lower density provides for fewer average cars on streets and more locations where snow can be moved.
+The buildings fronting on these streets fill most of the small, narrow